Nicole Prause's Unethical Harassment and Defamation of Gary Wilson & Others

 Here's the reality: Gary Wilson wrote this Psychology Today blog post about this Nicole Prause Psychology Today Interview (which contains a picture of Prause).
-Psychology Today required at least one picture (all of Wilson's PT articles contained several pictures).
-Since this blog post was about Nicole Prause's interview and her study, it seemed appropriate to use a picture of Prause, apparently chosen by herself.
+Psychology Today required at least one picture (all of Wilson's Psychology Today articles contained several pictures).
+Since this blog post was about Nicole Prause's interview and her EEG study, it seemed appropriate to use a picture of Prause, apparently chosen by herself.
 The picture that accompanied Wilson's Psychology Today blog post was also used with this same article on YBOP.

 The photo of Prause came from what Wilson reasonably assumed was a UCLA website - SPAN Lab - and it was apparently the photo Prause had chosen to represent herself.
 Everything about SPAN Lab's website gave the impression it was owned and run by UCLA.
 At the bottom each SPAN Lab page was the following (Prause has recently forbidden the "Internet WayBack Machine" from showing SPAN Lab's archive pages, so as to conceal this fact):

 Copyright © 2007-2013 SPAN Lab, All Rights Reserved University of California, Department of Psychiatry, Los Angeles, CA 90024